sblunt/orbitize/paper/paper.md

-The orbital parameters of directly-imaged planets and binary stars can tell us about their present-day dynamics and formation histories [@Bowler:2016], as well as about their inherent physical characteristics (particularly mass, generally called ``dynamical mass'' when derived from orbital constraints, e.g. [@Brandt:2021], [@Lacour:2021]).
+The orbital parameters of directly-imaged planets and binary stars can tell us about their present-day dynamics and formation histories [@Bowler:2016], as well as about their inherent physical characteristics (particularly mass, generally called "dynamical mass" when derived from orbital constraints, e.g. [@Brandt:2021], [@Lacour:2021]).

 `orbitize!` is used widely in the exoplanet imaging and binary star communities for translating astrometric data to information about eccentricities [@Bowler:2020], obliquities [@Bryan:2020],